How do I Find a Church in my Military Community?

 1. Check around the website.
 You should get a pretty good feel for the church based on the website.
 You will know the types of things they value and the things they don’t.
 Snoop around.
 These days a church website is like a window into the life of the church- check it out!

 2. Listen to 3-5 sermons online.
 Assuming you are in the developed world and an area where the church is not heavily persecuted, they will have their sermons online.
 Listen to a few sermons per church.
-If you were serious about this endeavor, you could accomplish this on a couple of commutes to work, cutting the grass, cleaning the house, or whenever else you find time to yourself.
+If you were serious about this endeavor, you could accomplish this on a couple of commutes to work, cutting the grass, cleaning the house, or on that cross-country move you’re about to make.

 If you do these two things, I think your list will be down to 1-2 churches that you will visit.
 Plan out your visit and prepare to dive in quickly to one of these churches.
-Remember, you have done your homework–if there’s not an egregious reason to not join the church, you should thank the Lord that you’ve quickly found a new church and dive in!
+Remember, you have done your homework–if there’s not an egregious reason to not join the church, you should thank the Lord that you’ve quickly found a new church and dive in to your new church family!

 Subscribe To Our Newsletter & Blog